Women Who Inspire

 Written by Jennifer Stewart Kornegay | Photo by Marianna Massey

-Melissa Martin serves Cajun classics with a side of community and conversation at the Mosquito Supper Club, a once-weekly dinner series the chef hosts in New Orleans that invites guests to a yellow Creole cottage just outside the Garden District.
+Melissa Martin serves Cajun classics with a side of community and conversation at the Mosquito Supper Club, a once-weekly dinner series the chef hosts in New Orleans that invites guests to a yellow Creole cottage just outside the Garden District, and has since evolved into Martin’s Mosquito Supper Club cookbook.
 But she gives diners more than shrimp roulettes and crawfish pie to chew on.
 Each evening also opens a doorway into Martin’s heart and mind.
 “I grew up eating the food I serve at Supper Club, but I never cooked it myself until I left,” she says.
 “At some point, it just became so important that I learn it and preserve it, so I called my aunts, my mom, my grandmother and asked them a thousand questions about how they made these things.
 I kept working with their recipes and their advice until I recreated the smells and flavors I remember.”
 Read Mosquito Supper Club’s story here and read her words on the her cookbook Ode to Chauvin here.

 Written by Emily Storrow | Photo by Justin Fox Burks